better-api/better-api/docs/syntax.md

 ```

 Auth and permissions are read for an endpoint.
 If one (or both) of them are not set,
-they are read from the parent path.
+they are read from the parent route.
 If that doesn't have them set, the parent is considered again,
 and so forth until the top.

 > [!NOTE]
 > If you set auth to `null`, permissions must also be set to `null`.

 > [!NOTE]
-> Specifying auth and permissions for a path defines 401 and 403 responses for all endpoints in the path.
+> Specifying auth and permissions for a route defines 401 and 403 responses for all endpoints in the route.

 ### Default Auth